 Embedded computers require low maintenance, because they are deployed in remote locations or in unusual environments, where frequent maintenance or manual servicing is almost impossible.
 This is also the reason they lack all forms of moving components like fans and cables, which may require maintenance.

-These computers are designed to use the full power of the custom software or firmware they operate on, to deliver accurate results and output.
+These industrial computers are designed to use the full power of the custom software or firmware they operate on, to deliver accurate results and output.
 If they are vested with the responsibility to

 detect foreign objects on roads as part of driverless modules, they perform the task impeccably.

 Device manufacturers want their systems and units to consume as little power and energy as possible.
 That’s why they are designed to execute only specific tasks and do not generate

 a lot of heat in the process.
 Embedded computers are power efficient, have a longer battery life, and incur very few energy expenses.

 Embedded pcs lie at the heart of IoT (Internet of Things).
 Modern IoT solutions demand not just the functioning of basic modules, but advanced capabilities as well.
 They are integrated with artificial intelligence and Big Data modules to deliver high-end results and solutions to customers.
 To accommodate these requirements and deliver accurate results, there is no other viable solution than embedded computers.
 They are designed to be very small, whilst still maintaining efficiency and longevity.